orchestracities/boost/README.md

 - https://istio.io/docs/setup/getting-started/
 - https://istio.io/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection
 - https://istio.io/docs/tasks/policy-enforcement/enabling-policy/

+**Note**. *Istio version*.
+Version `1.4.2` is the safest to use since we've compiled and tested the adapter's gRPC interface against this version.
+We also tested extensively with version `1.4.0` and `1.4.3`.
+In principle what's documented in this README should work with any `1.4.*` version and, barring minor adjustments, with `1.5.*` too.

 **Note**. *Policy Enforcement*.
 The docs say the `demo` profile should enable it (i.e. set `disablePolicyChecks` to `false`) but it doesn't nor does it